 Undoubtedly, we have seen that a smartphone has become an indispensable part of everybody’s life.
 Facts share the same story.
 Whether it is an individual or a corporate, the use of mobile applications has just grown.
 For most businesses, it is a necessity to have a mobile application or a website that shows how efficient the business is and what it can offer.

 Moreover, there are many new businesses emerged which are based on the mobile app.
-Some of the most popular applications we regularly use are WhatsApp, Line, Snapchat, or Games like Pokémon Go, Candy Crush, or Wallet apps or other popular apps like Flipboard, Pocket, Vine, Tinder, Uber, Prisma, and many others.
+Some of the most popular applications we regularly use are WhatsApp, Line, Snapchat, Games like Pokémon Go, Candy Crush, Wallet apps, or other popular apps like Flipboard, Pocket, Vine, Tinder, Uber, Prisma, and many others.

 Now if we see the same in the year 2021, the mobile app market is continuously evolving.
 But with the increasing need, we need some better testing methods to get good results from Mobile apps.
 Interestingly, there are companies who are willing to participate in the growth of applications by investing a good sum and getting a higher return on investment.
 Research shows more than 79% of companies are investing in mobile app testing, and this count will just increase with time.
 So, will be the demand of mobile application developers for improving the overall business cycle.